luispedro/milk/docs/source/principles.rst

 This is the basic principle of milk: it should play well with others.
 It means that its interfaces should, as much as possible, be flexible.

 Be Liberal With What you Accept.
-Be Conservative With What Your Produce.
+Be Conservative With What Your Produce
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Don't be fussy about input parameters, but specified very careful your outputs.